 Think tank Social Ventures Australia suggests that the main reasons for the sustained growth in Australia’s high youth employment rate is due to a non-buoyant labour market for young people post the Global Financial Crisis (GFC), a downturn in the number of entry-level positions and apprenticeships available, and the casualisation of the workforce and the reality that the older employees are not transitioning to retirement at the same rate as they were before the GFC.

 It got us at Dolph Business School thinking, what can we do to help our students?
 We already have a careers advisor who helps counsel and guide our students, but there must be something more we can do.
-We have decided to launch a series of programs in the next year which will commit to help our students become employable and employed post-graduation.
+We have decided to launch a series of programs in the next year which will commit to helping our students become employable and employed post-graduation.
 We will work with our students to help them adapt to the demands of an evolving employment marketplace, and connect them with employers.

 Useful tips to help you get a job